chdsbd/vscode-githubinator/README.md

 # [githubinator](https://github.com/chdsbd/vscode-githubinator) [![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/chdsbd.githubinator.svg)](https://marketplace.visualstudio.com/items?itemName=chdsbd.githubinator#overview) ![GitHub](https://img.shields.io/github/license/chdsbd/vscode-githubinator.svg)

 VSCode plugin to quickly open files on Github and other providers.
-View blame information, copy permalinks and more.
+View Git blame information, copy permalinks and more.
 See the "commands" section of the README for more details.

 ## Install

 ### From online marketplace

 Open the [online marketplace listing](https://marketplace.visualstudio.com/items?itemName=chdsbd.githubinator#overview) for Githubinator and click "Install".
-Follow the prompts to open vscode and install Githubinator.
+Follow the prompts to open VSCode and install Githubinator.

-### From vscode
+### From VSCode

-In vscode, type `CMD`+`P` and enter `ext install chdsbd.githubinator`.
+In VSCode, type `CMD`+`P` and enter `ext install chdsbd.githubinator`.
 Or search for and install `chdsbd.githubinator` via the extensions tab.

-### From github release
+### From Github release

-Download the extension package from the [latest github release](https://github.com/chdsbd/vscode-githubinator/releases/latest) and run `code --install-extension githubinator-*.vsix`
+Download the extension package from the [latest Github release](https://github.com/chdsbd/vscode-githubinator/releases/latest) and run `code --install-extension githubinator-*.vsix`

 ### From source

-With `vsce` installed from npm (`yarn global add vsce`), clone [this repo](https://github.com/chdsbd/vscode-githubinator) and run `vsce package`.
+With `vsce` installed from NPM (`yarn global add vsce`), clone [this repo](https://github.com/chdsbd/vscode-githubinator) and run `vsce package`.
 Install the resulting package with `code --install-extension githubinator-*.vsix`

 ## Features